harshvardhaniimi/personal-website/content/notes/2021-12-06-today-i-learnt/index.md

 ---
 title: Today I Learnt
 subtitle: This is my digital kitchen sink.
-Basically a dump of cool things.
+Basically a dump of random thoughts as they drop in my brain.
 summary: This is my digital kitchen sink.
-Basically a dump of cool things.
+Basically a dump of random thoughts as they drop in my brain.
 author: Harshvardhan
 date: '2021-12-06'
 slug: til